Hurricane Maria, Dominica

 Maria’s intensity destroyed the Dominica Botanic Gardens, symbolising the island’s natural beauty.
 It severely damaged the Cabrits National Park, highlighting the vulnerability of Dominica’s environmental conservation areas.
 The storm’s ferocity did not spare the Morne Trois Pitons National Park, affecting both the flora and fauna unique to the region.

 The first aerial assessments revealed widespread devastation across Dominica.
-The island’s landscapes, particularly along the coast, were severely impacted, with many homes becoming uninhabitable due to floods and landslides.
+The island’s landscapes, particularly along the coast, were severely impacted, with many homes becoming uninhabitable due to flooding and landslides.
 This damage extended to the nation’s infrastructure, affecting roads and public buildings, including schools, stores, and places of worship, and impacting every resident of Dominica’s 60,000+ population.

 The hurricane caused significant damage to the aviation facilities at Douglas-Charles Airport (DOM) and Canefield Airport (DCF), particularly the air control towers and terminal buildings.
 Despite this, the runways were spared, allowing for emergency operations.
 The health sector was not spared, with all 53 health facilities on the island suffering damage, including the Dominica-China Friendship Hospital, which raised concerns about patient safety.